OCA/social/mail_tracking_mailgun/README.rst

 Replace '<your_domain>' with your Odoo install domain name and '<your_database>' with your database name.

+In order to validate Mailgun webhooks you have to configure the following system
+parameters:

-In order to validate Mailgun webhooks you have to save Mailgun api_key in a system parameter named 'mailgun.apikey'.
-You can find Mailgun api_key in your validated sending domain.
+- `mailgun.apikey`: You can find Mailgun api_key in your validated sending domain.
+- `mailgun.api_url`: It should be fine as it is, but it could change in the future.
+- `mailgun.validation_key`: If you want to be able to check mail address validity you must config this parameter with your account Public Validation Key.

 Usage
 =====